-Living on the East Coast and preparing for a “historical” snow storm, means going to the store and standing in line with all the other southerners who think they must buy about 3 weeks worth of food.
+Living on the East Coast and preparing for a “historical” winter storm, means going to the store and standing in line with all the other southerners who think they must buy about 3 weeks worth of food.
 So, we couldn’t even get our normal weekly shopping list filled….ugh.
 There wasn’t even one can of chicken broth in the entire store!

 Unfortunately, I’ve been unable to help around the house this week.
 I’ve been so tired and have taken many naps.
 Hubby drove me to the allergist.
 Seeing a different doctor this time was a little nerve-wracking, but he was wonderful.
 He agreed with all of my diagnosis’s, including the Mast-Cell disorder.
 He felt that my auto-immune disorder was probably a lupus disorder, but not conclusive.
 He doubled my Mast-Cell medications and changed my “as-needed” medicines into “needed”.
 So, I’m taking many more pills.
 My pill box is much bigger and my stomach is soooo sensitive to all these pills.
 The first night I took them, I woke up kinda vomiting a little.
 But, then I was ok.

 I’m trying to spread out the pills and take them with plenty of food.
 This plan is why I keep gaining weight, though.
 The side effects aren’t so great either, including what I read about the long-term side-effects.
 I always said I didn’t ever want to get like this……living on pills.
 But, what is a person to do.
 You’re hurt if you do and hurt if you don’t.